Allypost/thread-puller/README.md

 3) Run `npm run compile` to compile static assets.
 4) Run `npm start` to start the server.
 By default it'll run on `http://localhost:80`.
 5) Enjoy browsing 4chan images at your leisure :)

+## Notes
+- This started as a private project.
+- It was also the first time I used exclusively nodeJS (instead of using it as a background service).

+All that means that the early history is _quite_ hacky and gross. :)